-I share my life with with a pack of superaffectionate dogs who love bestowing kisses -- and, not wanting to hurt anyone’s feelings by refusing a sloppy smooch, I’m motivated to keep their mouths healthy and halitosis-free.
-Over the years, I’ve picked up a few dog-breath-freshening tricks that really work.
+I share my life with with a pack of super-affectionate dogs who love bestowing kisses — and, not wanting to hurt anyone’s feelings by refusing a sloppy smooch, I’m motivated to keep their mouths healthy and halitosis-free.
+Over the years, I’ve picked up a few remedies for bad dog breath that really work.

-1. It isn't normal for your pup to have "dog breath" -- it's actually a sign of an unhealthy mouth.
 Left untreated, sick teeth and gums quickly lead to life-threatening health problems.
-So please, brush your dog’s teeth regularly -- at least once a week.
+So please, brush your dog’s teeth regularly — at least once a week.

-2. Provide dogs with raw bones to chew on.
-One source of dog breath is a buildup of calculus (tartar) on the teeth, and gnawing at bones -- raw, soft ones, never cooked! -- polishes up pets’ pearly whites.
+One source of bad dog breath is a buildup of calculus (tartar) on the teeth, and gnawing at bones — raw, soft ones, never cooked! — polishes up pets’ pearly whites.

-3. Dispensing a delicious dental chew lets your dog help you do some of the work to keep his own breath smelling fresh.
 Not all dog dental chews are created equal, however: Look for one that contains breath-freshening chlorophyll, cinnamon, and clove.
-(Don’t freak out when you notice your dog’s poop is a bit on the greenish side -- that’s just the chlorophyll doing its green thing.)
+(Don’t freak out when you notice your dog’s poop is a bit on the greenish side — that’s just the chlorophyll doing its green thing.)

 I add a sprinkle of breath-sweetening cinnamon to my dogs’ meals at every feeding, plus I clip off some of the fresh wheatgrass I give my cats and add it to the dogs’ food.
 That raw source of chlorophyll is an excellent breath-freshener.

-4. Chewing isn't the only way pets can polish up their own teeth.
-Dogs can also drink their way to fresh-smelling breath with Healthy Mouth Dental Water, an all-natural cocktail made of enzymes, chlorophyll, and other ingredients designed to blast away bad breath.
+Dogs can also drink their way to fresh-smelling breath with Healthy Mouth Dental Water, an all-natural cocktail made of enzymes, chlorophyll, and other ingredients designed to blast away bad dog breath.
 Simply replace your pup’s regular drinking water with Healthy Mouth-spiked wet stuff, and you’ll notice a difference within days, as the active ingredients work to kill bad bacteria in the mouth.

-5. Speaking of bad bacteria, you'll want to be sure that your dog's mouth is populated with beneficial bacteria that way outnumber the harmful, halitosis-causing kind.
 That’s where probiotics come in.
-Use a probiotic made especially for dogs, and you’ll notice a big difference -- not just in your dog’s breath, but in its overall well-being.
+Use a probiotic made especially for dogs, and you’ll notice a big difference — not just in your dog’s breath, but in its overall well-being.

-6. Coconut oil is one of those pantry items you should never be without.
-It doesn’t just boost digestive, immune system, and metabolic functions -- it also helps to combat canine bad breath.
-Put a lovin’ teaspoonful over your dog’s food every single day, and you’ll soon sniff sweeter breath -- plus dogs love the taste; for them, coconut oil is a sweet treat.
+It doesn’t just boost digestive, immune system, and metabolic functions — it also helps to combat canine bad breath.
+Put a lovin’ teaspoonful over your dog’s food every single day, and you’ll soon sniff sweeter breath — plus dogs love the taste; for them, coconut oil is a sweet treat.
 Some dog lovers even brush their pets’ teeth with coconut oil, making the chore an offer even ornery canines can’t refuse!